Ransomware gang says it hacked the National Rifle Association - NewsBreak

 Liska said the email problems could be related to the ransomware attack.
 He said email systems are top targets of ransomware gangs because they often contain sensitive information and hamper an organization’s response to an attack, further incentivizing them to pay a ransom.

-Spokespeople for the FBI did not immediately return a message seeking comment.Texas Republicans launch investigation into school districts’ curriculum
+Spokespeople for the FBI did not immediately return a message seeking comment.Arson investigator at Warren fire

 Greif is believed by many cybersecurity experts to be linked to Evil Corp, a ransomware gang that was previously active.
 The U.S. Treasury Department imposed sanctions on the group in 2019, saying it had stolen more than $100 million from banks and financial institutions in 40 countries.